-Pilgrims reach Jomsom in a 25 – minute flight from Pokhara.
-From Jomsom, they take a jeep ride for about 2 hours alongside the Kaligandaki River bank right up to Kagbeni, and upwards to Jharkot, then to Rani Pauwa, and in about 10 minutes walk, one reaches the Muktinath Temple.
-Among many religious pilgrimage sites in Nepal, Muktinath is a very famous pilgrimage site.
-Muktinath is 389km away from Kathmandu.
-Located at 3750m above the sea level, Hindu pilgrims call it MuktiChhetra, and Buddhists call it ChhumingGyatsa in Tibetan language.
+Pilgrims reach Jomsom in a 25 minute flight from Pokhara.
+From Jomsom, they take a jeep ride for about 2 hours alongside the Kaligandaki River bank right up to Kagbeni, and upwards to Jharkot.
+Then to Rani Pauwa and in about 10 minutes walk, one reaches the Muktinath Temple.
+Muktinath is a very famous pilgrimage site in Nepal.
+Muktinath is 389 km away from Kathmandu.
+It is located at 3750 m above the sea level.
+Hindu pilgrims call it MuktiChhetra.
+And Buddhists call it ChhumingGyatsa in Tibetan language.

-People also believe that by performing Darshan or paying homage to Muktinath, they get rid of all the sins committed during their lifetime.
+Moreover, people say one has to pay homage to Muktinath people.
+They believe that they get rid of all the sins committed during their lifetime.
 Muktinath is a common pilgrimage site for Hindu, Buddhist, Jain, and Vaishanab pilgrims.
-As per the Hindu belief, whoever performs Śrāddha (memorial service) in the name of dead ancestors, they go to heaven.
+As per the Hindu belief, whoever performs Śrāddha (memorial service) in the name of dead ancestors, they’ll go to heaven. gurla mandata trek.

 click here to see other tour places in Nepal.